mariusavram91/mariusavram/pages/lets_work_together.md

 permalink: /lets_work_together/
 ---

-# Software Development & Product Management Services

-Are you looking for a Product-oriented Software Developer with a proven track record of turning ideas into reality?
+# Are you looking for a Product-oriented Fullstack Software Developer with a proven track record of turning ideas into reality?

 Look no further!

-I am **Marius Avram, a professional at the intersection of software development and product management based in Berlin, Germany, working within the EU area**.
-Whether you're in need of a **proof of concept, MVP development, idea validation, or product management and coding expertise**, I'm here to deliver.
-I can help you navigate the complexities of technological decisions that can often feel overwhelming.Expect regular updates, meticulous documentation, swift communication, and a commitment to your project's success.
-Let's turn your vision into a tangible digital **success** story together.

 ![Marius Avram Profile Portrait](/assets/Marius_Avram_portrait.png){:class="portrait-lets-work"}{:loading="lazy"}

+I am **Marius Avram, a professional at the intersection of software development and product management** based in Berlin, Germany, working within the **EU** area.
+Whether you're in need of a _proof of concept, MVP development, idea validation, or product management and coding expertise_, I'm here to help, **there are no stupid questions**.

+I can help you navigate the complexities of technological decisions that can often feel overwhelming.
+Expect regular updates, meticulous documentation, swift communication, and a commitment to your project's success.
+Let's turn your vision into a tangible digital **success story** together.

 ## Software Development